-As a player begins to improve skill wise and becomes more technical about her game and equipment, she may want to consider having her pocket professionally restrung.
-Taylor D’Amore – US National Team player, Team STX player, and IWLCA All-American, among other accolades – can provide just that; a new pocket to improve performance.
-Information on her services can be found at http://www.tdstringing.com/.
+As a player begins to improve her stick skills and becomes more technical about her game and equipment, she may want to consider having her pocket professionally restrung.
+Taylor D’Amore, former US National Team player, Team STX player, and Johns Hopkins All-American, can provide just that; a new pocket to improve performance.
+Information on her lacrosse pocket restringing services can be found at http://www.tdstringing.com/.

-I recently talked with Taylor about her business and learned a lot about pocket design.
+I asked Taylor about her business and learned a lot about pocket design.

 Why should a player consider having her head restrung?